Follow this order of signing documents so you have written agreements for payment of your fee before the parties sign a contract:

 2. Provide the seller with the Information About Brokerage Services form (TAR 2501, TREC OP-K) and discuss the agency relationships involved in this purchase.
 You may want to use the Representation Disclosure (TXR 1417) to memorialize in writing that the required representation disclosure has been made to the seller.

-3. Complete the Registration Agreement Between Broker and Owner (TAR 2401) and check the box in the broker’s representation section that indicates you are representing the prospect only.
+3. Complete the Registration Agreement Between Broker and Owner (TAR 2401) and check the box (Section 4) in the broker’s representation section that indicates you are representing the prospect only.
 Have the seller sign this document.

 4. Give the seller the Seller’s Disclosure Notice (TAR 1406) to complete and sign.